blinkfox/hexo-theme-matery/README.md

   field: post
 ```

-### Translate Chinese Link to Pinyin (Recommend)
+### Translate Chinese Link to Pinyin (Recommended)

-Defualt permalinks of Hexo will include Chinese if your atrticle's title is Chinese.
-But it's adverse to `SEO`, and `gitment` comments don't suport Chinese Link as well.
-We can use the [hexo-permalink-pinyin](https://github.com/viko16/hexo-permalink-pinyin) of Hexo plugin to generate permalinks of Chinese Pinyin when generating posts.
+Default permalinks of Hexo will include Chinese if your article's title is Chinese.
+But it's adverse to `SEO`, and `gitment` comments don't support Chinese Link as well.
+We can use the [hexo-permalink-pinyin](https://github.com/viko16/hexo-permalink-pinyin) Hexo plugin to generate permalinks in Chinese Pinyin when generating posts.

-Installation commands are as follows：
+Installation command is as follows：

 ```bash
 npm i hexo-permalink-pinyin --save